OKINAWA

 Here are a couple places I recommend for snorkeling while on Okinawa Island:

-• Cape Maeda, in the center of Okinawa, is the most popular snorkeling spot on island.
+• Cape Maeda, Cape Maeda, in the center of Okinawa, is the most popular snorkeling spot on island.
 Many diving shops offer snorkeling tours to this area.
-There is a wide variety of marine life, but one of the best parts is a cave you can swim into.
-If you’re new to snorkeling, this is a great place to start.
-It also has good facilities – bathrooms, places to eat - at the website.

 Here are some of the recommended spots in the Okinawa Island chain.

 • Yonehara Beach, Ishigaki Island: This place has an amazing drop off at the outer edge of the reef.
 Please note the current is extremely strong at times, so snorkelers and divers should know what they are doing if they venture out a long way from shore.
-But if you do, you’ll really enjoy the drop off.
-In this spot I once saw 10 sea turtles in less than an hour.
 This beach also has a shallow inner reef area for beginner snorkelers, but there are no lifeguards or jellyfish nets to protect swimmers.
-A camping site is located right behind the beach, which attracts many backpackers from not only Japan but around the world.
-It is not family oriented beach, but if you are looking for some wild beach life, this is the place.

 Listen, if you are not an experienced snorkeler, I highly recommend taking a snorkeling tour from a local diving shop, which will provide step-by-step instructions.
 Even if you are an experienced snorkeler, it is good to use local snorkeling tours because guides will brief you on the local fish, landscapes and condition of the area.